FarronF/limerick-council-meetings/meetings/2017/09/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th July 2017.md

 Report setting out proposals for the construction of 18 new residential units at Cliona Park,

-Moyross that had been prepared in accordance with Section 179(3)(a) of the Planning and--- 4
+Moyross that had been prepared in accordance with Section 179(3)(a) of the Planning and
+---
+4

 Development Act, 2000 (as amended) and Part VIII of the Planning and Development